LeetLLM

 Vision Transformer (ViT)BidirectionalNoImage classification / self-supervision

-Encoder-only models like BERT and ViT use bidirectional self-attention because their goal is to build a comprehensive understanding of the entire input at once.
-They process the full text or image simultaneously to generate rich embeddings.
+Encoder-only models like BERT and ViT use bidirectional self-attention because they read the entire input before producing representations.
+They process the full text or image simultaneously to generate contextual embeddings.
 In contrast, decoder-only language models use causal self-attention because they must generate output step-by-step.
-If they could look ahead at future tokens during training, they would simply "cheat" instead of learning to predict.
+If they could look ahead at future tokens during training, they would "cheat" instead of learning to predict.

 Encoder-decoder models (like T5 and Whisper) mix these approaches.
-They use a bidirectional encoder to fully understand the input (text or audio), and a causal decoder to generate the output.
-Cross-attention acts as the bridge between the two, allowing the decoder to continuously refer back to the encoder's rich representation of the source material.
+They use a bidirectional encoder to read the input (text or audio), and a causal decoder to generate the output.
+Cross-attention acts as the bridge between the two, allowing the decoder to continuously refer back to the encoder states for the source material.

 Decoder-only language models exercise causal self-attention; encoder-decoder models add cross-attention; ViT uses bidirectional attention over image tokens.
 Those mechanics matter more than a market survey here.
 The next chapter will reuse the same attention operation after turning an image into patch tokens.